Gabboxl/PininOrario/README.md

 A simpler way to consult ITIS Pininfarina's timetables

 ## Download
-You can download PininOrario's latest version [here](https://github.com/Gabboxl/PininOrario/releases/tag/1.5.2)!
+### The app is under a huge refactoring right now.
+You can follow the status on the branch https://github.com/Gabboxl/PininOrario/tree/pininorarioV2!

 ## Note
 Google services are deactivated in *debug* builds (you can modify this in the app's build.gradle file).